-Transforming support for people living with disabilities
+Transforming support for people with disabilities

 Person holding can of coke while talking to someone at a table